How to efficiently search online databases for academic research

 University libraries provide access to plenty of online academic databases that can yield good results when you use the right strategies.
 They are among the best sources to turn to when you need to find articles from scholarly journals, books, and other periodicals.

 Searching an online research database is much like searching the internet, but the hits returned will be scholarly articles and other academic sources, depending on the subject.
-Academic databases are different from generic search engines though, and that's why we have compiled a series of tips to get you started on using databases for academic journals specifically.
+In this guide, we highlight 8 tips for searching academic databases.

 1. Use the campus network to access research databases

-Check out our list of EZProxy connections to see if your institution provides such as service.
+➡️ Check out our list of EZProxy connections to see if your institution provides such a service.

 Around 2.5 million articles are published EACH year.
 As a result, it's important to search the right database for the reference you need.
 Comprehensive databases often contain subject-specific resources and filters and these will help you narrow down your search results.
 Otherwise, you will have to screen too many unrelated papers that won't give you the reference you want.